capy-language/capy/README.md

 variadic functions differently depending on the calling convention.
 Cranelift is [currently working on adding variadic support](https://github.com/bytecodealliance/wasmtime/issues/1030), so that might be added in the future.

-Currently, `gcc` must be installed for the compiler to work.
-It is only used for linking to libc and producing a proper executable.

 ## Shout Outs